-Stephanie Miles, Associate Editor: Stephanie is a freelance journalist who covers personal finance, technology, and real estate.
+Stephanie Miles, Senior Editor: Stephanie is a freelance journalist who covers personal finance, technology, and real estate.
 She is particularly interested in how local merchants and national brands are utilizing hyperlocal technology to reach consumers.
 She has written for FHM, the Daily News, Working World, Gawker, Cityfile, and Recessionwire.
-She lives in Portland, Oregon.
+She lives in Sacramento.

-Rick Robinson, Adviser: A longtime AOL exec, Rick was a founder of Digital City (AOL Local) in the mid-1990s.
+Rick Robinson, Advisor: A longtime AOL exec, Rick was a founder of Digital City (AOL Local) in the mid-1990s.
 Through the years he led product, content and programming groups in mobile, local and social for AOLTW, Webs.com, Sprint, XOHM and YES 4G among others.
 Previously, Rick was also editor-in-chief of BBS Magazine.
-Street Fight acquired the assets of Locl.ly, Rick’s site covering social, local and mobile news, and he occasionally writes for the site.
+Street Fight acquired the assets of Locl.ly, Rick’s site covering social, local and mobile news.
+He’s currently a co-founder of Urgent.ly.

-Larry Kramer, Adviser: Larry is the publisher of USA Today, an adjunct professor of Media Management at the Newhouse School of Communications at Syracuse University, a media consultant, and the author of C-Scape: Conquer the Forces Changing Business Today.
-He sits on the board of directors of Discovery Communications, American Media Inc., Freedom Communications, Inc., Answers.com, BlackArrow, Inc. (Chairman) and Harvard Business School Publishing, and serves on the advisory boards to the Newhouse School (chairman), Minyanville.com, Crossboarders.tv and Jib Jab Media.
+Larry Kramer, Advisor: Larry is the former publisher of USA Today, an adjunct professor of Media Management at the Newhouse School of Communications at Syracuse University, a media consultant, and the author of C-Scape: Conquer the Forces Changing Business Today.
+He sits on the board of directors of Discovery Communications, American Media Inc., Freedom Communications, Inc., Answers.com, BlackArrow, Inc. and Harvard Business School Publishing, and serves on the advisory boards to the Newhouse School, Minyanville.com, Crossboarders.tv and Jib Jab Media.

-Rick Blair, Adviser: With more than 30 years of publishing, business development and electronic media start up experience, Rick is an established and respected leader among the global content, advertising and digital industries.
+Rick Blair, Advisor: With more than 30 years of publishing, business development and electronic media start up experience, Rick is an established and respected leader among the global content, advertising and digital industries.
 Most recently, Rick served as the CEO of Clarity Digital Group, overseeing Examiner.com and NowPublic.com.
 He is an angel investor with adviser relationships with Verve Wireless, Closely.com (board member), Celljournalist.com, Happenings Media, Planet Earth and The Pursuit Group.
-In addition, he is a member of Investor’s Circle, a network of angel investors who seek financial, social and environmental returns on their investments.